Intellectual Freedom Policy

 - personal information is collected, used and disclosed strictly subject to the consent of the person that the information is about.

-SLQ does not filter content retrieved through its Internet connections, recognising that automatic content filtering is a form of censorship.1
+SLQ limits the filtering of content retrieved through its Internet connections, recognising that automatic content filtering is a form of censorship.5

 Without resorting to censorship SLQ protects its clients from risk of offence by: